Hc2112/PSA-On-Farm-Planetscope-Imagery-Process/README.md

 <i>product.count</i>: Integer.
 1= only 4-band imagery available for the code.
 2= both 4-band and 8-band imagery are available.<br>
 <i>date.range</i>: Integer.
 The date range for the acquired imagery for the code<br>
 <i>cover_planting</i>: Date.
 The planting date for the code.
 Planting dates were found to be the same between reps within respective field codes.
 If an NA value existed,
-the cover_planting date was defaulted to September 1 for that cover crop year.<br>
+the cover_planting date was defaulted to September 1 for that cover crop year.
+The planting date for field code LHR was changed from 2021-09-14 to 2022-09-14.<br>
-<i> cc_termination_date</i>: Date.
+<i>cc_termination_date</i>: Date.
 The cover crop termination date.
 Termination dates were found to be the same between reps within respective field codes.
-If an NA value existed, the cover_planting date was defaulted to September 1 for that cover crop year.<br>
+If an NA value existed, the cover_planting date was defaulted to June 1 for that cover crop year.
+The termination date for field code VSJ was changed from 2020-05-02 to 2021-05-02.<br>
+<i>date.range.fields</i>: Integer.
+The number of days between cover_planting and cc_termination_date<br>
+<i>treatment</i>: Character.
+C = ???????<br>
+<i>type</i>: Character.
+Corner??????<br>
+<

 <b>RESOURCES</b><br>